trychlos/pwix-accounts-ui/README.md

     When a modal has been hidden (resp. shown).<br />
     The `.ac-modal` element is provided as a data on these two messages.

+- ac-password-data
+- ac-username-data
-- ac-password
+- ac-email-data

-    Provides the current characteristics of the new password being inputed by the user.<br />
+    Provides the current characteristics of the new password (resp. username, resp. email address) being inputed by the user.
-    Provides { length, strength } data (but not the password itself by the matter).

 ## Advanced use cases